The Serpent's Fall

 “Tennis is good.
 In fact, most sports teach you everything you need to know about life.”

-“Can it teach me math?”
+“Can it teach me Math?”

 “Sure.
 At the very least, the principles to succeed in your test.”